huner2/Tiny-CTF-Platform/WindowsInstall.md

 Windows
 ----------

-To deploy `tinyctf-platform` on a Windows platform (Recommend using Windows 7 or later; or Server 2008 or later), follow these instructions:
+To deploy `Tiny-CTF-Platform` on a Windows platform (Recommend using Windows 7 or later; or Server 2008 or later), follow these instructions:

 Make sure you have the latest updates/service pack: